mcantelon/node-deja/README.md

     deja edit dotfiles/.bashrc

 This will open your file using whatever editor is specified by the environmental variable `EDITOR`.
-If this isn't defined, `vi` will be used.
+If this isn't defined, `vim` will be used.

 ## Cheatsheets